raphaelvillaluz1999/raphaelvillaluz1999.github.io/_publications/2026-07-14-bachelor-thesis-shizugawa-bay.md

 meat yield occurred for the 3.0× density case, but this finding sees limited use for real-world application as environmental implications for each set-up and the mapping of economic profit with the calculated individual oyster meat yield need further long-term study.

+*Note: The full text of this thesis is currently under university embargo.
+If you are a prospective supervisor or collaborator, please [click here](mailto:villaluz.raphael@gmail.com?subject=Requesting%20Thesis%20Access) to request a copy.*

 # Further Information
 [Optional: You can link to your project page or GitHub repository here.]